What Is Breast Implant Illness? – a Social Media Phenomenon or a Real Condition?

 This is not an operation that should be undertaken by inexperienced surgeons.

 Before explantation, it is important to rule out other causes that may induce the same symptoms as BII.
 This may include complete blood count, thyroid function, liver, and renal function, and breast imaging as indicated.
 Once other potential causes are ruled out then implant removal will be recommended.
-For those patients needing extra breast volume, the option of fat transfer into the breasts will be discussed.

 Many patients get information about BII from social media, not surgeons.
 As a result, they don’t get reliable and accurate information which can prevent them from getting adequate treatment for their condition regardless of the underlying cause.